mainmatter/mainmatter.com/src/posts/2024-05-24-embroider-update.md

 the rewritten app.
-Among these tasks, we have the virtualization of several files, handling the public assets provided by the app and addons, and also maintaining the compatibility of classic addons with Embroider by getting functionalities like content-for to work with Vite, etc… A wide part of this work is done already: all the app entrypoints are virtualized, the new authoring format for the `index.html` is ready, and we have identified the few pieces we still miss to maintain entirely the compatibility with the classic world.
+Among these tasks, we have the virtualization of several files, handling the public assets provided by the app and addons, and also maintaining the compatibility of classic addons with Embroider by getting functionalities like content-for to work with Vite.
+A wide part of this work is done already: all the app entrypoints are virtualized, the new authoring format for the `index.html` is ready, and we have identified the few pieces we still have to work on to maintain the compatibility with the classic world (the best example is fastboot supports).

-The task that will close the “inversion of control” topic will be the one that actually turns off the writing of the rewritten app.
+The task that will close out the “inversion of control” topic will be the one that actually turns off the writing of the rewritten app.
 From this moment, the initial Ember app will have to contain everything Vite needs to communicate with Embroider.
-That’s why another important step comes along with this one: updating the application blueprint so newly generated Ember apps have everything in place to build with Vite.
+This will also require us to update the application blueprint so newly generated Ember apps have everything in place to build with Vite.
+We're hoping to have a preview of this new blueprint ready in the next few days for people to try out.

-There is another side field we haven’t mentioned so far but is crucial: as we progressively improve how Ember works with Vite, we need to test the new way our functionalities work.
-Huge progress has been made already on this part as well.

-### The test suite uses Vite
+### The Embroider test suite now uses Vite

 Embroider’s test suite relies on minimalist Ember app and addon templates that can be overridden and output according to the needs of each test scenario.
 Some of the new functionalities mentioned above required the test suite to build these output apps with Vite.
-It has been a long road, but we are finally there: most of Embroider's test suite uses Vite commands to get the app built.
+It has been a long road, but we are finally there: all of Embroider's test suite uses Vite to get the app built.

-For the new tests, we started to reorganize things in a way that allows us to assert each functionality behaves as expected in build mode and dev mode: the approach that was previously used to start the Ember dev server in one specific test file has been refactored to a `CommandWatcher` helper that can be imported in tests to easily start Vite or Ember server depending on arguments.
+For the new tests, we started to reorganize things in a way that allows us to assert each functionality behaves as expected in build mode and dev mode: the approach that was previously used to start the Ember dev server in one specific test file has been refactored to a `CommandWatcher` helper that can be imported in tests to easily start Vite and wait for logs that say building is complete before asserting.

-Also, we added an audit system that fits Vite: Some tests require asserting the content of the build output in a way that cannot be anticipated.
-For instance, let’s suppose you want to check a specific piece of code is present in the production build.
-You don’t know how Rollup is going to organize the files, so you don’t know where to look.
-One purpose of the audit is to serve the build output at an http location, so your test can ask for fetching the URL that is supposed to respond with the piece of code you are looking for.
+Also, we improved the existing audit system so that it can interface with both the Vite dev server and the build output.
+Because Vite behaves differently in dev mode and build (it essentially just uses Rollup during the build) we need to verify that some of the virtualisation features we are implementing work both when Ember developers are developing their app and when they are deploying to production.
+Using this new audit system also allows us to more easly investigate the contents of the build, e.g. because don’t know how Rollup is going to organize the files, so you don’t know where to look for a specific piece of code you want to verify made it into the build.

-## A word about reducing the bus factor
+## Reducing the bus factor

 In the section “Improving the bus factor” of the November blog post, we explained how challenging it is to contribute to the core of Embroider and we introduced the apprenticeship model we adopted to address the [bus factor](https://en.wikipedia.org/wiki/Bus_factor) issue.
-This model still stands today: Chris pairs with [Ed Faulkner](https://github.com/ef4/) every week and acquired a solid knowledge of the heart of the Embroider codebase.
+This model still stands today: Chris pairs with [Ed Faulkner](https://github.com/ef4/) every week and now has a solid knowledge of the heart of the Embroider codebase.

 Following Andrey Mikhaylov’s departure in March, [Marine Dunstetter](https://github.com/BlueCutOfficial) joined the Embroider Initiative as a full-time engineer.
-We have extended the apprenticeship model by having Chris and Marine meet and pair half a day each week.
-Marine’s ramp-up was successful and she made impactful contributions to the project over the past three months.
+We have extended the apprenticeship model by having Chris and Marine meet and pair regularly each week.
+Marine’s ramp-up was very successful and she has made many impactful contributions to the project over the past three months and we wouldn't be so close to completing the inversion of control work at the time of writing without her!

 ## Last words